 In 1949, after World War II, a new university system came into effect following reforms to the educational system, resulting in the department becoming reorganized into two schools, the School of Letters, Arts and Sciences I (day school) and the School of Letters, Arts and Sciences II (night school).
 The schools were relocated to the present-day Toyama Campus in 1962, as the main campus (which is now called Waseda Campus) had become too small for the increasing number of students.
-Since then, the School of Letters, Arts and Sciences I and the School of Letters, Arts and Sciences II accumulated their own histories while sharing the campus and full-time faculty members with each other.
+Since then, the School of Letters, Arts and Sciences I and the School of Letters, Arts and Sciences II and the School of Letters, Arts and Sciences II accumulated their own histories while sharing the campus and full-time faculty members with each other.